SINGROUP/SOAPLite/README.md

 ```
 python testSoapPy.py
 ```
-This should generate a test.txt file which contains the SOAP spectra for every H.dat point of a au40cu40 molecule (in au40cu40.xyz).
+This should generate a test.txt file which contains the SOAP spectrum for every H.dat point of a au40cu40 molecule (in au40cu40.xyz).

 ## Possible Applications